ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.worx/README.md

 ### Additionally for vision

--   MultiZone
+-   MultiZones
-    -   `multiZone.passages.passage_01.tagIdFrom`: RFID id of z1 - Set with Blockly without delay - Change is written to `multiZone.multiZone` (vision/changeable)
+    -   `multiZones.zones.zone_1.borderDistance`: When boarder cutting, the distance to the edge in mm - allowed 50mm, 100mm, 150mm and 200mm - Set with Blockly without delay - Change is written in `multiZones.multiZones` (vision/changeable)
-    -   `multiZone.passages.passage_01.tagIdTo`: RFID id of z2 - Set with Blockly without delay - Change is written to `multiZone.multiZone` (vision/changeable)
+    -   `multiZones.zones.zone_1.chargingStation`: 1 If the charging station is found in this zone.
+0 for no charging station - Set with Blockly without delay - Change is written to `multiZones.multiZones` (vision/changeable)
-    -   `multiZone.passages.passage_01.zoneIdFrom`: Zone from (must z1 < z2) - Set with Blockly without delay - Change is written to `multiZone.multiZone` (vision/changeable)
+    -   `multiZones.zones.zone_1.cutOverBorder`: 1 to drive over plates if they are detected, otherwise 0.
+Set with Blockly without delay - Change is written to `multiZones.multiZones` (Vision /changeable)
+    -   `multiZones.zones.zone_1.zone_id`: Numbering - Start with 1 - (vision/readonly)
-    -   `multiZone.passages.passage_01.zoneIdTo`: Zone closed (must z2 > z1) - Set with Blockly without delay - Change is written to `multiZone.multiZone` (vision/changeable)
+    -   `multiZones.passages.passage_01.tagIdFrom`: RFID id of zoneIdFrom - Set with Blockly without delay - Change is written to `multiZones.multiZones` (vision/changeable)
-    -   `multiZone.zones.zone_1.borderDistance`: Edge cut in mm - allowed 50mm, 100mm, 150mm and 20mm - Set with Blockly without delay - Change is written in `multiZone.multiZone` (vision/changeable)
+    -   `multiZones.passages.passage_01.tagIdTo`: RFID id of zoneIdTo - Set with Blockly without delay - Change is written to `multiZones.multiZones` (vision/changeable)
-    -   `multiZone.zones.zone_1.chargingStation`: 1 If the charging station is found in this zone.
-0 for no charging station - Set with Blockly without delay - Change is written to `multiZone.multiZone` (vision/changeable)
+    -   `multiZones.passages.passage_01.zoneIdFrom`: Zone from (must zoneIdFrom < zoneIdTo) - Set with Blockly without delay - Change is written to `multiZones.multiZones` (vision/changeable)
-    -   `multiZone.zones.zone_1.cutOverBorder`: 1 to drive over plates if they are detected, otherwise 0.
-Different values ​​per zone are not permitted - Set with Blockly without delay - Change is written to `multiZone.multiZone` (Vision /changeable)
+    -   `multiZones.passages.passage_01.zoneIdTo`: Zone closed (must zoneIdTo > zoneIdFrom) - Set with Blockly without delay - Change is written to `multiZones.multiZones` (vision/changeable)
-    -   `multiZone.zones.zone_1.zone_id`: Numbering - Start with 1 - (vision/readonly)
-    -   `multiZone.rfid`: Total RF (readonly)
-    -   `multiZone.multiZone`: Multizone JSON (Vision/changeable) [Example](#example-blockly-startsequence-vision)
+    -   `multiZones.multiZones`: Multizones JSON (Vision/changeable) [Example](#example-blockly-sendMultiZonesJson-vision)
-    -   `multiZone.sendMultiZoneJson`: Send changes to Worx with a delay of 1.1 seconds (vision/changeable)
+    -   `multiZones.sendMultiZonesJson`: Send changes to Worx with a delay of 1.1 seconds (vision/changeable)

 Example: